silviofgantunes/desafio-americas-technology/README.md

 Some considerations about the packages/libraries most used in this project:

-gorm (gorm.io/gorm): This is a popular Go ORM (Object Relational Mapper) used for database operations.
-In the project, it's used for working with the MySQL database, defining models and performing CRUD operations. gin (github.com/gin-gonic/gin): Gin is a web framework for Go.
-It's widely used for building web applications and APIs.
-In the project, it's used to define the API routes, handle HTTP requests and manage middleware.
-I had some previous experience with this so it was basically a no-brainer for me to use it in this project. uuid (github.com/google/uuid): The UUID package is used for working with Universally Unique Identifiers (UUIDs).
-In the project, it's used for generating unique identifiers for entities like admins and users. time (time): The time package is part of the standard library and is used for handling time-related operations.
-In the project, it's used for setting timestamps in database records and managing token expiration times. os (os): Another standard library package.
-It provides a way to interact with the operating system.
-In the project, it's used for retrieving the values from environment variables. swaggo/gin-swagger (github.com/swaggo/gin-swagger): This package is an integration of Swagger for Go applications using the Gin framework.
-In the project, it's used to generate API documentation.
-Unfortunately, I wasn't able to use it properly for the auth-service's documentation.
-I'm yet to find out why nothing would show up in the browser.
-The documentation for both crud-users and order-service worked just right though. swaggerFiles (github.com/swaggo/files): This package is part of the Swagger tools for Go and is used for serving Swagger UI files.
-In the project, it's used for serving Swagger documentation.
+## External Packages Used in the Project

+1. **gorm (gorm.io/gorm):**
+   - This is a popular Go ORM (Object Relational Mapper) used for database operations.
+   - In the project, it's used for working with the MySQL database, defining models, and performing CRUD operations.

+2. **gin (github.com/gin-gonic/gin):**
+   - Gin is a web framework for Go, widely used for building web applications and APIs.
+   - In the project, it's used to define the API routes, handle HTTP requests, and manage middleware.
+   - The decision to use Gin was influenced by previous experience, making it a straightforward choice for this project.

+3. **uuid (github.com/google/uuid):**
+   - The UUID package is used for working with Universally Unique Identifiers (UUIDs).
+   - In the project, it's used for generating unique identifiers for the entities.

+4. **time (time):**
+   - The time package is part of the standard library and is used for handling time-related operations.
+   - In the project, it's used for setting timestamps in database records and managing token expiration times.

+5. **os (os):**
+   - Another standard library package providing a way to interact with the operating system.
+   - In the project, it's used for retrieving values from environment variables.

+6. **swaggo/gin-swagger (github.com/swaggo/gin-swagger):**
+   - This package is an integration of Swagger for Go applications using the Gin framework.
+   - In the project, it's used to generate API documentation.
+   - Note: There were challenges with properly integrating it into the auth-service's documentation (but crud-users's and order-service's fine though); investigation ongoing.

+7. **swaggerFiles (github.com/swaggo/files):**
+   - This package is part of the Swagger tools for Go and is used for serving Swagger UI files.
+   - In the project, it's used for serving Swagger documentation.